dougeby/IntuneDocs/intune/skycure-mtd-connector-integration.md

 ---

-# Set up the Symantec Endpoint Protection Mobile integration with Intune
+# Set up Symantec Endpoint Protection Mobile integration with Intune

 Complete the following steps to integrate the Symantec Endpoint Protection Mobile (SEP Mobile) solution with Intune.
 You need to add SEP Mobile apps into Azure AD to have Single Sign On capabilities.